mlaradji/pytorch-cat-vs-dogs/README.md

 # Important Note

-Currently, `launch.sh` and `resume.sh` are broken.
+Currently, `test.sh`, `launch.sh` and `resume.sh` are broken.
 They should be easily fixable, however.

 ## Objective